~ ARCTICPEAK ~

 LA8OKA Martin portable from the cottage in Hallingdal working 160 m with my IC-703 and microKEYER.

-The antenna used on this occasion was a random wire between two trees and tuned with my AT-120 tuner.
+The antenna used on this occasion was a random wire between two trees tuned with my AT-120 tuner.

 Below is a brief presentation of my radio equipment.